mondem0/tank-suspension/README.md

 ## 2. Place the wheel attachments
 1. Inside the Hull, insert an **Attachment** for every wheel location.
 2. Name them `Wheel_L1`, `Wheel_R1`, `Wheel_L2`, `Wheel_R2`, and so on.
 Use `L` for the tank's left side and `R` for the right; increase the numbers from front to back.
 3. Move each attachment to the spot where the wheel should contact the ground.
-4. Rotate the attachment so its green arrow (the attachment's up axis) points straight down toward the ground and the red arrow points toward the front of the tank.
-The script uses this orientation to know which way is up, forward, and sideways.
+The script reads the tank body's orientation, so you do **not** have to rotate the attachments in any special way.

 You can duplicate the first attachment to create the others—just rename each copy to match its side and index.